Metastasiz/Java_TrumpTower/README.md

-Trump Tower Manager - a Personel Property Manager with ASCII GUI using Java
+Trump Tower Manager - a Personel Property Manager with ASCII TUI(text user interface) using Java

 Project is made in roughly 7 days during my 2nd semestre from scratch, enjoy :)